notwaldorf/notwaldorf.github.com/_posts/2015-11-22-a-year-in-review.markdown

 Polymer had all of that.
 So on April 15, I packed my cat and my books and moved to San Francisco.

-For now, Polymer is my dream job.
+Polymer is my dream job.
 I get to write code that I'm genuinely passionate about.
 I get to try to change the web platform, and talk about why I think we're doing the right thing.
 Most importantly, I get to ship something everyday.
 It turns out that's a thing that matters to me a lot.